-Law Society's Resource - Mock Trial Advocacy 101
+Law Society's Resource - Mock Trial Competition Advocacy

-The Law Society is developing a video resource "Mock Trial Advocacy 101" for students participating in the MTC to provide some additional support and guidance in relation to advocacy within the context of the MTC.
+The Law Society is developing some video resources for students participating in the MTC to provide some additional support and guidance in relation to advocacy within the context of the MTC.

-Teachers will be provided access to this resource by the Mock Trial Coordinator once it is available.
+Teachers will be provided free access to this resource by the Mock Trial Coordinator once it is available.
 The resource includes filmed interviews with law students, lawyers and a judicial officer about advocacy experiences and expectations within the MTC.
 The content reflects the type of general feedback students may expect to hear at the conclusion of a mock trial and explains how advocacy in the mock trial setting differs from matters in real life.
+A copy of a grand final mock trial from a previous year will also be made available as an additional educational resource.